-

 There Is No Why

-David Edwards has worked with WAYK at several summer revitalization programs.
-He works as a software engineer in New York City and spends most of his time pulling language from unsuspecting passersby.
-Last year, I spent a few months working in Washington D.C. with a coworker who spoke fluent French.
-I spoke no French at… Read more »
+Cedar Edwards has worked with WAYK at several summer revitalization programs.
+They work as a software engineer in New York City and spends most of their time pulling language from… Read more »

 -